stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 So, is this really a pandemic, or just hype?
 According to the CDC, this is no different than the [common flu (with some caveats)](https://www.cdc.gov/coronavirus/2019-ncov/index.html).

 If you are reading this notebook, you realize that you are more than a lay-person.
 You have powerful tools at your fingertips (Python and Machine Learning), and you likely have access to data so that you can analyze and formulate your own opinion.
-You realize that to be a Data Scientist requires you to be a creative and critical thinker, an individual.
+You realize that to be a Data Scientist requires you to be a creative and critical thinker... an individual.

 Team DSBC had the same notion!

-So we collected data from the CDC and [WHO](https://www.who.int/csr/don/12-january-2020-novel-coronavirus-china/en/)websites.
+So we collected data from the CDC and WHO websites.
 But we didn't stop there.
 We are critical thinkers too.
 We also collected data for:
 - [Coronavirus international incidence dates](https://www.washington.edu/news/2020/02/07/interactive-map-shows-worldwide-spread-of-coronavirus/)
 - [2009 H1N1 Swine Flu](https://academic.oup.com/cid/article/52/suppl_1/S75/499147#97947460), [here](https://www.cdc.gov/flu/spotlights/pandemic-global-estimates.htm), [here](http://www.cidrap.umn.edu/news-perspective/2011/08/study-puts-global-2009-h1n1-infection-rate-11-21), [here](https://www.cdc.gov/flu/pandemic-resources/2009-pandemic-timeline.html), [and here](https://en.wikipedia.org/wiki/2009_flu_pandemic_timeline#March_2009)
 - [Ebola](https://www.cdc.gov/vhf/ebola/history/2014-2016-outbreak/case-counts.html)